-Man-made sphincter surgery is done to treat stress incontinence.
-Stress incontinence is a leakage of urine.
-This occurs with activities such as walking, lifting, exercising, or even coughing or sneezing.
+Artificial urinary sphincter surgery is done to treat stress incontinence.
+Stress incontinence is a leakage of urine, which occurs with activities such as walking, lifting, exercising, or even coughing or sneezing.

-The procedure is recommended for men who have urine leakage.
-Leakage can occur after prostate surgery.
-The man-made sphincter is advised when other medical or surgical treatments do not work.
+The procedure is recommended for men who have urine leakage with activity.
+This type of leakage can occur after prostate surgery.
+The artificial sphincter is advised when other treatments do not work.

-Most of the time, your health care provider will recommend drugs and bladder retraining before surgery.
+Most of the time, your health care provider will recommend medicines and bladder retraining before surgery.

 This procedure is most often safe.
 Ask your provider about the possible complications.